mmondics/aiops-z/README.md

     The concept of reducing the number of IT events and alerts that your operations staff must evaluate, speeding recovery time and reducing employee fatigue.

     In the image above, over 300,000 events were narrowed down to 10,000 alerts, which were further narrowed down to 431 incidents.
-These incidents are what IT Operations staff needs to evaluate and remediate either through manual processes, or by building automation for repeating incidents.    <details>
+These incidents are what IT Operations staff needs to evaluate and remediate either through manual processes, or by building automation for repeating incidents.

     </details>